pthomain/glitchy/README.md

 The library provides a default `ErrorFactory` implementation (`GlitchFactory`) that handles common cases and wraps original exceptions in a `Glitch` wrapper exception.

 These exceptions are emitted using the default RxJava / Flow error mechanism.
-However you can choose to wrap your return type in an `Outcome<T>` in your Retrofit interface.
-Doing so will either emit a `Outcome.Success<S>` or an `Outcome.Error<E>` to the default RxJava / Flow success handlers.
+However, you can choose to wrap your return type in an `Outcome<T>` in your Retrofit interface.
+Doing so will either emit an `Outcome.Success<S>` or an `Outcome.Error<E>` to the default RxJava / Flow success handlers.

 Unhandled exceptions are always delivered via the normal `onError()` mechanism and can be dealt with using an RxJava uncaught error handler or using `catch` with Flow.